-4. The 2022 Draft Community Climate Action Plan Update.
+- Establish a mechanism to monitor the plan's progress toward achieving the level and to require amendment if the plan is not achieving specified levels; and - vi.
+Be adopted in a public process following environmental review. - d.
+The 2022 Draft Community Climate Action Plan Update.
 The County's first climate action plan, the 2013 Energy Efficiency Climate Action Plan (EECAP) established a GHG emissions reduction goal that was consistent with AB 32 (achieve 1990 GHG emissions levels by 2020, equivalent to a 15% reduction below baseline 2005-2008 emissions levels).
 The County reached this goal early, in 2017, as a result of establishing Peninsula Clean Energy which now procures clean energy for all San Mateo County residents.
-To keep pace with State law, policy, and evolving climate science, the CCAP establishes a GHG emission reduction target of 45% below 1990 levels by 2030 and carbon neutrality4 by 2040.
+To keep pace with State law, policy, and evolving climate science, the CCAP establishes a GHG emission reduction target of 45% below 1990 levels by 2030 and carbon neutrality by 2040.

-The plan is organized around the following sectors, which correspond to the emissions inventory, with the exception of working lands, with key strategies and outcomes being listed below:
+The plan is organized around the following sectors, which correspond to the emissions inventory, with the exception of working lands, with key strategies and targets listed below: